 Much like any other part of a home, your kitchen countertop cost varies depending on several factors.
 Here in the Philippines, a granite countertop ranges typically from Php5,000 to Php50,000 (or more).
-Marble, on the other hand, costs even higher.
+Marble and engineered quartz, on the other hand, cost even higher.
 To give you an idea of how much will you be charged by your local supplier, keep in mind the following factors:

 a.
 Supply and Demand